 An Energy Savings Performance Contract enables state agencies and higher education facilities to save on utility costs by implementing energy conservation measures that pay for themselves within 15 years.

 The Commission administers Energy Savings Performance Contracts for state agencies and higher education facilities.
-For state agencies, authority for performance contracting is vested in the Ohio Facilities Construction Commission.
+For state agencies, authority for performance contracting is vested in the Commission.
 For universities, the authority is vested to their Board of Trustees.